Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 From two dataset with the different excitation paths, two transfer functions are measured:

 They are then combined to extract the actuator response to be calibrated:

 The first step of the Virgo detector calibration consists in transferring the NE and WE PCal actuators calibration to the NE and WE mirror and marionette electromagnetic actuators, with the interferometer locked at its standard working point.
 Then, different transfers are done in series between the different actuators using specific configurations of the interferometer.
-The NI and WI mirror actuators are calibrated with respect to the NE and WE mirror actuators, with the interferometer locked at its working point but with the NI and WI actuators enabled, which adds noise below $\sim400$~Hz.
+The NI and WI mirror actuators are calibrated with respect to the NE and WE mirror actuators, with the interferometer locked at its working point but with the NI and WI actuators enabled.
 The PR and BS mirror actuators are then calibrated with respect to the WI mirror actuator, locking the cavity made of the PR-BS-WI mirrors.
-Finally, the BS marionette actuators are calibrated with respect to the BS mirror actuator, with the interferometer locked at its working point.\\
+Finally, the BS marionette actuators are calibrated with respect to the BS mirror actuator, with the interferometer locked at its working point.\\ The following sections describe these different steps and associated measurements.

-All the measurements of a given type are combined together to assess the stability of the calibration data and estimate possible systematic uncertainties from time variations.
-They are then averaged over calibration time periods to get the final transfer function for this period.
-This transfer function is then fit by an ad-hoc model to get $A_{new}$ that is then used either in the online $h(t)$ reconstruction processing, either in the $h(t)$ uncertainty estimation.\\

-Measurements were performed in March~2019 in order to derive the actuator models used online at the start of the O3a period, in the $h(t)$ reconstruction processing in particular.
-Then, weekly calibration measurements have been used to monitor the stability of the calibration and possibly to improve the statistical uncertainties of the measurements.
-In October 2019, all the weekly measurements taken during O3a (April to September 2019) have been analysed to extract the updated actuator models that have been used online during O3b (November 2019 to March 2020).
-After O3, all the weekly measurements taken during O3 have been analysed together to extract updated actuator models.
-These models are used later in this paper to estimate uncertainties on the online strain $h(t)$ channel.
-They were not used online nor for offline reprocessing of the $h(t)$ strain signal.\\

-The following sections show the results of the different steps, putting emphasis on the calibration of the end mirror actuators with the PCals actuators.
-The whole dataset, from March~2019 to March~2020 is used, with prime goal to assess the actuator stability.
-The overall O3 actuator models are then compared with the models that have been used online for the $h(t)$ reconstruction processing during O3a and O3b.